Vyshnavi1215/Collections-in-java/README.md

 •	To add group of objects from a specified index addAll(int index Collection c)
 •	To remove an element at a particular index- remove(int index)
 •	To find a particular element in the list.indexOf(Object o)
-•	To find the last occurence of that particular element in the lsit-list.lastIndexOf(Object o)
+•	To find the last occurence of that particular element in the list-list.lastIndexOf(Object o)
 •	To iterate the list we use ListIterator()

 •	To get the value at particular index get(int index)